aws-samples/amazon-cloudfront-secure-static-site/README.md

 3. If the object is not in CloudFront’s cache, CloudFront requests the object from the origin (an S3 bucket).
 4. S3 returns the object to CloudFront
 5. CloudFront caches the object.
-6. The objects is returned to the viewer.
+6. The object is returned to the viewer.
 Subsequent responses for the object are served from the CloudFront cache.

 ## Solution details